-- This Employee Benefits Handbook is the Summary Plan Description (SPD) for the Texas Health Flexible Benefits Plan, the Texas Health Retirement Program, and other benefits offered to employees of Texas Health.
+- This Employee Benefits Handbook is the Summary Plan Description (SPD) for the Texas Health Flexible Benefits Plan, the Texas Health Retirement Program, and other benefits sponsored by Texas Health to employees of wholly-owned or wholly-controlled entities of Texas Health.
 The provisions of this Handbook apply to eligible employees of Texas Health and their eligible family members. - Nothing in this Handbook says or implies that coverage under or participation in any plan is a guarantee of continued employment with Texas Health or other employers who have adopted the Texas Health benefits program.
 Neither this Handbook nor updated materials are contracts or assurances of compensation, continued employment, or benefits of any kind.